 Arts Housing Programme

 Administrative spaces are often a challenge for arts groups as affordable rentals can be hard to come by.
-The Centre offers office spaces within our premises in the Central Business District for arts companies, associations, and societies with an interest in Chinese Singaporean culture.
+Under the Arts Support Framework‘s Arts Housing Programme, the Centre offers office spaces within our premises in the Central Business District for arts companies, associations, and societies with an interest in Chinese Singaporean culture.
 By coming together under one roof, these arts groups can also find opportunities to collaborate with the Centre and each other.

 The current tenants are Drum Feng, Nam Hwa Opera, and The TENG Company.